Trademark is one of your business’ key assets. If someone uses it without due permission, yo

 Another regularly occurring issue with regards to trademark law is that names are challenging to make indistinguishable.
 Similar sounding names may seem like infringement, but their similarity may be subjective in nature and is hence difficult to prove in court.
 While most courts take sight, sound and implication as the aspects of comparing similarity, it is not very easy to show that two names sound or look indistinguishable and hence the laws regarding the same are ambiguous at times.

-- If you believe that the other name is being utilised by your competitor to confuse clients and works in the same locale as you, thereby affecting your sales, then you must take action against the imposter
+- If you believe that the other name is being utilized by your competitor to confuse clients and works in the same locale as you, thereby affecting your sales, then you must take action against the imposter

 - The initial step would be to contact a lawyer who has some experience in the field of trademark law and then follow their advice